M1841 24-pounder howitzer: Production

 Gun founders Cyrus Alger & Co. and N. P. Ames produced 56 bronze Model 1835 24-pounder howitzers.
-Apart from an average weight of 1320 lb, the dimensions are unknown but believed to be similar to those of the later model.
-None are known to have survived.
+The dimensions of the Model 1835 are unknown, but they are probably similar to the Model 1841.
+The average weight of nine of the Model 1835 howitzers was recorded as 1320 lb, but none are known to have survived.
 A total of 69 bronze Model 1841 24-pounder howitzers were manufactured by Alger and Ames of which 25 survive.
 Ames produced 17 of the howitzers in 1841–1847 and 10 more in 1861.
 Alger produced two in 1841, 10 more in 1858, and 30 in 1862–1863.
 The final 30 differ by having a circular cross section to the two handles; whereas the earlier versions had handles with a half-octagon cross-section.
 After the last 30 guns, no more guns with handles were produced for the US Army.

 Two bronze 24-pounder howitzers that were produced for the Confederate States survive from the Western Foundry of Quinby and Robinson in Memphis, Tennessee.
 Notably, they do not have the twin handles.
 No other Confederate 24-pounder howitzers are known to have survived.
 Seven howitzers were imported from Austria.
 The survivors are 59 in long and weigh 652 to 665 lb.
 Because the larger bore of the Austrian howitzers was 5.87 in, Confederate gunners were advised to wrap their ammunition in canvas.